Bradley Whitford Bio

 Bradley Whitford Awards Won

-Bradley Whitford has won multiple Primetime Emmy Awards for television acting.
-Verified wins include Outstanding Supporting Actor in a Drama Series for The West Wing in 2001, Outstanding Guest Actor in a Comedy Series for Transparent in 2014, and Outstanding Guest Actor in a Drama Series for The Handmaid’s Tale in 2019.
+Bradley Whitford has won three Primetime Emmy Awards, all in acting categories.
+He first won Outstanding Supporting Actor in a Drama Series for The West Wing in 2001, then Outstanding Guest Actor in a Comedy Series for Transparent in 2014, and Outstanding Guest Actor in a Drama Series for The Handmaid’s Tale in 2019.
+With his 2019 win, he became the first performer to take home guest acting Emmys in both comedy and drama.

 | Award | Wins | Year |